Dom-TC/dotfiles/README.md

 - Set `HOMEBREW_NO_ENV_HINTS` to true as part of homebrew install to tidy output
 - Install / activate tailscale
 - Automatically set iterm to use synced settings
+- Dynamically set username in PATH in .zshrc
 ## Credit

 I took inspiration from a lot of dotfiles repos, especially during the process of moving to Chezmoi, but special thanks to the following: